digicatapult/QTAP/README.md

 The clustering example will also require the installation of [Folium](https://pypi.org/project/folium/).
 We strongly recommend installing
 Folium in a separate environment using PyEnv or something similar.

+To run the qiskit examples you will need to install [qiskit](https://qiskit.org/documentation/stable/0.28/getting_started.html).
+We strongly recommend installing qiskit in a separate environment.

 ## Installation
 Clone the repository to a suitable location on your computer using the following command:
 ```